-Look fast enough, and you see how someone reveals himself clearly by shooting a single arrow.
+Look fast enough, and you see someone clearly revealing himself by shooting a single arrow.

 It works well as an aphorism, which is why it often whizzes past on the internet.